The aptly-named Superb Starling, just one of the numerous spectacular starlings in Africa, by Steve Garvie.

 Sao Tome and Principe

-These two small islands in the Gulf of Guinea support up to 30 endemic bird species and it is possible to see all of them during a short visit although some are very rare.
+The two small islands of Sao Tome and Principe in the Gulf of Guinea, often included in, or offered as an extension to, tours to Gabon, support up to 30 endemic bird species and it is possible to see all of them during a short visit although some are very rare.
 The hardest to see on Sao Tome are (Dwarf) Olive Ibis, Bocage's Longbill (Sao Tome Short-tail) and, especially, Sao Tome Fiscal and Sao Tome Grosbeak.
-All four are most likely to be seen on a camping trip to the best remaining forest on Monte Carmo, although the grosbeak also occurs at Xufe-Xufe.
-The other 13 endemics on Sao Tome are Maroon Pigeon (most likely high up on the trail to Lagoa Amelia), Forest Dove, a green pigeon, a scops owl, an oriole, a paradise flycatcher, a prinia, a speirops, a thrush, two sunbirds and two weavers.
-Some taxonomists believe the island forms of Malachite Kingfisher, Chestnut-winged Starling and Sao Tome White-eye are also endemic, bringing the total to 20.
-Two species occur on both islands; Sao Tome Spinetail and Principe Seedeater.
-On Principe, as well as the island race of Sao Tome White-eye, there may be as many as eight more endemics, seven of which can be seen around the luxurious Bom Bom Island Resort which caters mainly for scuba diving and Marlin fishing; Principe (White-bellied) Kingfisher, Dohrn’s Thrush Babbler, a glossy starling, Principe (Velvet-mantled) Drongo, a sunbird, a speirops and a golden weaver.
-The tricky ones to see are the white-eye and especially Principe Thrush although the latter is possible on Pico Mesa.
-Other species present on Principe include the dryas race of Blue-breasted Kingfisher and African Grey Parrot, both of which are still relatively 'common'.
-Boat trips can be arranged to look for seabirds on offshore islets and volcanic plugs, including White-tailed Tropicbird and Brown Noddy, while Black Noddies and Sooty Terns nest on their thousands on the more distant Tinhosas Islands.
-The best time to visit the islands for birds is July-November.
+All four are most likely to be seen on a camping trip with local guides to the best remaining forest on Monte Carmo/Carvo in the remote south of the island.
+The other 13 endemics on Sao Tome are an olive pigeon (most likely high up on the trail to Lagoa Amelia), a green pigeon, a scops owl, Sao Tome (Malachite) Kingfisher, an oriole, a paradise flycatcher, a prinia, a speirops, a thrush, two sunbirds and two weavers.
+Some taxonomists believe the island forms of Lemon Dove, Chestnut-winged Starling and Sao Tome White-eye (which otherwise occurs only as another race on Principe) are also endemic bringing the total to 20.
+Other birds present on the island include Sao Tome Spinetail and Principe Seedeater (both of which otherwise occur only on Principe) as well as Island Bronze-naped Pigeon.
+As well as the island race of Sao Tome White-eye Principe supports as many as eight more endemics seven of which can be seen around the luxurious Bom Bom Island Resort which caters mainly for scuba diving and Marlin fishing; Principe (White-bellied) Kingfisher, Dohrn’s Thrush Babbler, a glossy starling, Principe (Velvet-mantled) Drongo, a sunbird, a speirops and a golden weaver.
+The tricky ones to see are the thrush and white-eye and it is necessary to travel by boat to the south of the island to look for these.
+Other species present on Principe include the dryas race of Blue-breasted Kingfisher and African Grey Parrot, both of which are still relatively 'common', as well as a possible new species of scops-owl.
+Boat trips can be arranged to look for seabirds on offshore islets and volcanic plugs, including White-tailed Tropicbird and Brown Noddy.
+The best time to visit the islands for birds is July-August.
 The best time for Green and Leatherback Turtles nesting on the beaches is December to March.

 Waterbirds, bustards, Black Crowned Crane, Swallow-tailed Kite and Egyptian Plover.